sonusboom/zabbix_installer/README.md

 ```

 ### Important Notice
-This script does not set any interfaces to promiscuous mode.
-You will need to make sure that this is set up prior to installation of the software.
+After you have installed Zabbix, log onto the server and do the following:

+1. Click on "Configuration" and then "Hosts"
+2. Click on "Zabbix server" and make the following change on "Interfaces"
+   - DNS name ```zabbix-agent```
+   - "Connect to" click ```DNS```
+   - Click ```Update```
+3. These changes will allow the Zabbix server to connect to the Zabbix agent

 I am open to suggestions and improvement.
 Thanks!